Research & Development

 Transition to Regenerative Organic No-Till Production

 Assessing the viability of a 5-year plan to transition from a traditional organic system with tillage to a regenerative organic, no-till system for vegetable and berry production.
 Our strategy includes planting diversified cover crops during fallow (non-productive) years for nutrient management and weed control.
-In a single half-acre plot in Field 1, in its fifth year of transition, we have experimented with and are continuing to evaluate strategies for nutrient management, weed suppression, crop termination, and cover crop strategies.
+In a single quarter-acre plot in Field 1, in its fifth year of transition, we have experimented with and are continuing to evaluate strategies for nutrient management, weed suppression, crop termination, and cover crop strategies.

 Cut Flower Garden Ecological Transition